The Festa Major de Gracia 2019

-kicks off this year, as it does every year, on the 15th of August.
-This week-long celebration is one of the biggest of Barcelona’s Festa Majors and takes place in the Catalonian capital neighborhood of Gracia.
+kicks off this year, as it does every year, on the 15th of August, beginning with Assumptions Day.
+Yes, the 15th it's a public holiday for anyone who is asking!
+This week-long celebration is one of the biggest of Barcelona’s Festa Majors and takes place in the Catalonian capital neighborhood of Gràcia.

 The Festa Major de Gracia, or the Gracia street festival, dates back to 1817.
 The first edition took the form of a religious procession on the 15th, the Assumption day of Mary.
 It involved the village marching an image of the Virgin of the Masia of Can Trilla back to its original alter.
 The image had been hidden away during the French war so as to avoid destruction.
 Following the procession, there was a celebration with the villagers enjoying traditional food, popular dances, and music.